 When winter starts, your gutters begin to suffer.
 With rain, snow, and ice accumulating in your gutters, they must be clean enough to handle the increased workload.
 If your gutters are full of leaves and debris, blockages will be much more likely.

 This is also an excellent opportunity to inspect if your gutters are cracked, damaged, or falling away from your house’s structure.
 If your gutters aren’t in good shape, they might place undue stress on your property’s core structure.

 Service Your Heating System

 If you’re like most homeowners, you haven’t used your heating system since last winter.
 While this has probably been beneficial for your energy bills, it also means that your system has gone untested for several months.

 Servicing your heating system before winter begins can help prevent a breakdown at an inconvenient time.
 A heating technician can inspect your system, make adjustments, and ensure there aren’t any ticking time bombs that will impact your ability to stay warm this winter.

 Seal Cracks and Gaps

 If you have any cracks in your siding or in your attic, it’s essential to seal them before the temperatures drop.
+Cracks in slate roofs and shingles can cause major issues.
 If you want to avoid heat escaping your home when you turn your heating system on, you need to repair any significant gaps in your home’s structure.
 If you’re unsure how to inspect for cracks and holes, contact a professional contractor.